qvbit/Breaking-News-Decision-System/README.md

 # NewsClassification
 # NewsClassification

-Building a system that outputs key aspects breaking news events for quick/automated decision making (work in progress).
+Building a system that outputs key aspects of breaking news events for quick/automated decision making (work in progress).